patrocinio/refarch-cloudnative-kubernetes-resiliency/mysql/README.md

    # kubectl create -f mysql-data.yaml
    ```

-   This creates a Persistent Volume on Bluemix Infrastructure that gets bound to your Kubernetes cluster.
+   This creates a Persistent Volume Claim on your Kubernetes cluster.
 It may take a few minutes for the volume to be provisioned and bound.
 You can monitor the progress using:

    ```
    # kubectl get pvc mysql-data